 Joining the Foreign Policy Association is like stepping back in history.
-It was just after the end of World War I that a distinguished group of academics and journalists from both sides of the Atlantic, inspired by President Woodrow Wilson’s vision for the League of Nations, came together to found the Association.
-Its mission: to educate Americans at the grassroots about world affairs.
+Founded shortly after the end of World War I, a distinguished group of scholars and journalists from both sides of the Atlantic, inspired by President Woodrow Wilson’s vision for the League of Nations, united to create the Association.
+Their mission was clear: to educate ordinary Americans about global affairs.

-We meet him on the 30th floor of an office building in mid-town Manhattan, where he works daily together with a close-knit team.
-As soon as we enter, he greets us in the company of three young staff members: Matt Barbari, Gabriel Suazo, and Peter Scaturro.
+We meet him on the 30th floor of an office building in midtown Manhattan, where he works alongside a close-knit team.
+As we enter, he warmly welcomes us, joined by three young staff members: Matt Barbari, Gabriel Suazo, and Peter Scaturro.

 So what are the solutions?
 “We generate stimulating and accessible content.
 Our materials are used on over 1,100 colleges and universities.
 We also create content for high schools and bring high school teachers from throughout North America together to improve their skills in teaching global studies.”